python-parsy/parsy/docs/tutorial.rst

 middle of parsing, to see if we should continue looking for another component.

 The :meth:`Parser.bind` method provides one way to do it (yay monads!).
-Unfortunately, it gets ugly pretty fast, and in Python we don't have Haskell's ``do`` notation to tidy it up.
+Unfortunately, it gets ugly pretty fast, and in Python we don’t have Haskell’s ``do`` notation to tidy it up.
 But thankfully we can use generators and the ``yield`` keyword to great effect.